-During your third year you'll undertake a project linked directly to industry.
+During your second and third year you'll undertake a project or a placement linked directly to industry.
 Many students are later employed by the organisation with which they do their project.

-In recent years, industry projects have been arranged with VicRoads, Victorian Institute of Sport (Melbourne Vixens), Badminton Australia, Bureau of Meteorology, Australian Bureau of Statistics, National Australia Bank, Dairy Innovation Australia, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Crown Melbourne Limited, Red Cross Blood Bank, The Smith Family, and Biarri Commercial Mathematics, to name just a few.
+In recent years, industry projects have been arranged with VicRoads, Victorian Institute of Sport (Melbourne Vixens), AFL clubs, Badminton Australia, Biarri Commercial Mathematics, Bureau of Meteorology, Australian Bureau of Statistics, National Australia Bank, City West Water, Dairy Innovation Australia, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Crown Melbourne Limited, Red Cross Blood Bank, and The Smith Family, to name just a few.

 The outlook for mathematics graduates is excellent.
 Mathematics graduates work as analysts and modellers in many areas of business, commerce, government, teaching, computer and manufacturing industries.

 Some of the areas mathematics graduates find work in include: